LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 1 day
 *   **Type:** Functional
 *   **Description:** When the user clicks "Complete Order," the system will simulate a successful payment transaction.
-It will then mark all purchased items as sold, removing them from the available inventory view but preserving them for sales reports.
+It will then mark all purchased items as sold, removing these unique items permanently from the available inventory view but preserving them for sales reports.

 **T7S-23: Generate a purchase receipt**
 *   **Priority:** Must Have
 *   **Estimated Effort:** 0.5 days
 *   **Type:** Functional
 *   **Description:** After processing an order, the system must display a receipt showing all purchased items, the subtotal, tax, shipping cost, grand total, the last four digits of the credit card, and the shipping address.

+**T7S-42: Verify item availability at checkout**
+*   **Priority:** Must Have
+*   **Estimated Effort:** 0.5 days
+*   **Type:** Functional
+*   **Description:** When the user views the order confirmation or clicks "Complete Order," the system must verify that each item in the cart is still available.
+Unavailable items must be removed from the cart with a clear message, and totals must be recalculated before proceeding.

 **T7S-25: Exit the receipt screen**
 *   **Priority:** Must Have